Postgraduate Loans in Northern Ireland 2024

 How to apply for postgraduate Student Finance in Northern Ireland

-- The Student Loans Company will write to you to let you know whether you're eligible.
+- The Student Loans Company will let you know if you're eligible.
 If you are, the money will be paid directly to your university or college.

 Repaying your postgraduate Student Loan

-Student Loans in Northern Ireland are classed as Plan 1 loans - here are the main repayment conditions:
+Student Loans in Northern Ireland are classed as Plan 1 loans.
+Our guide to Student Loan repayments explains them in more detail, but here are the main points:

-- Your payments will come out of your salary automatically – unless you're self-employed, in which case you'll have to submit a self-assessment tax return
+- Your payments will come out of your salary automatically – unless you're self-employed, in which case you'll need to submit a self-assessment tax return.